-• Three months ended March 31,
+Six months ended June 30,

 2021 2020

 (Dollars in millions)

 Beginning balance \$ 1,623 \$ 1,509

-Change in insurance recoverable 25 (1)
+Change in insurance recoverable (22) (1)

 Claim loss provision related to:

-Current year 81 58
+Current year 178 119

-Prior years - -
+Prior years

-Total title claim loss provision 81 58
+Total title claim loss provision 178 119

 Claims paid, net of recoupments related to:

-Current year
+Current year (2) (2)

-Prior years (46) (48)
+Prior years (100) (97)

-Total title claims paid, net of recoupments (46) (48)
+Total title claims paid, net of recoupments (102) (99)

-Ending balance of claim loss reserve for title insurance \$ 1,683 \$ 1,518
+Ending balance of claim loss reserve for title insurance \$ 1,677 \$ 1,528

-Provision for title insurance claim losses as a percentage of title insurance premiums 4.5 % ) 4.5 %
+Provision for title insurance claim losses as a percentage of title insurance premiums 4.5 % 4.5 %

 Several lawsuits have been filed by various parties against Chicago Title Company and Chicago Title Insurance Company as its alter ego (collectively, the "Named Companies"), among others.
 Generally, plaintiffs claim they are investors who were solicited by Gina Champion-Cain to provide funds that purportedly were to be used for high-interest, short-term loans to parties seeking to acquire California alcoholic beverage licenses.
 Plaintiffs contend that under California state law, alcoholic beverage license applicants are required to escrow an amount equal to the license purchase price while their applications remain pending with the State.
 Plaintiffs further alleged that employees of Chicago Title Company participated with Ms. Champion-Cain and her entities in a fraud scheme involving an escrow account maintained by Chicago Title Company into which the plaintiffs' funds were deposited.
-The Named Companies have settled or conditionally settled with various parties and/or are participating in court-ordered mediation with all other parties in an effort to fully resolve the claims related to this matter.
+The federal court continues to pursue court-ordered mediation with all remaining parties in an effort to fully resolve the claims related to this matter.

-The following lawsuits were filed in the Superior Court of San Diego County for the State of California.
+The following lawsuits are pending in the Superior Court of San Diego County for the State of California.
 While they have not been consolidated into one action, they have been deemed by the court to be related and are assigned to the same judge for purposes of judicial economy.
-Unless otherwise noted below, the Named Companies have or will respond to the operative complaints by the respective due dates.

 On December 13, 2019, a lawsuit styled, Kim Funding, LLC, Kim H. Peterson, Joseph J. Cohen, and ABC Funding Strategies, LLC v.
 Chicago Title Co., Chicago Title Ins.
 Co., Thomas Schwiebert, Adelle Ducharme, and Betty Elixman, was filed in San Diego County Superior Court.
 Plaintiffs claim losses of more than \$250 million as a result of the alleged fraud scheme, and also seek statutory, treble, and punitive damages.
-The Named Companies have filed a cross-complaint against Ms. Champion-Cain, among others.
+The Named Companies' cross-complaint has been filed and is set for hearing in November 2021.